-We report audience estimates for stations across a range of standard demos and dayparts in the Radio Market Report.
+We report audience estimates for stations across a range of standard demos and dayparts in the Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service.
 The demos and dayparts included in a particular report will depend upon the Metro's survey instrument and service specifications.
-To complement the standard demos and dayparts, a licensed user of the data may use our software programs to create custom reports that reflect nonstandard demos and dayparts.
+To complement the standard demos and dayparts, a licensed user of the data may use our software programs to create custom reports that reflect non-standard demos and dayparts.